Help at LVC

 Financial Aid: Should you have questions related to your financial aid or work study, please call ext.
 6126 or visit the office in the Carnegie Building.
 For more information, visit Financial Aid.

 Health Services: Students with health concerns or health insurance issues should contact health services personnel, who are located on the first floor of Shroyer Health Center.
-Registered nurses are available Monday-Friday from 8 a.m. to 6 p.m. to assist students with health issues.
-Please call ext.
-6232 to schedule an appointment.
-For more information, visit Health Services.
+Registered nurses are available Monday-Friday from 8 a.m. to 5 p.m. to assist students with health issues.
+For more information, please call ext.
+6232 or visit Health Services.

 Housing: Questions related to your housing assignment, room availability, residency requirements, roommate concerns, etc. can be answered by calling ext.
-6233 or visiting the Office of Residential Life in Wagner House.
+6230 or visiting the Office of Residential Life in the Center for Student Engagement in Mund College Center.
 For more information, visit Residential Life.

 IT Services: IT services manages, operates, and supports the College's computer information systems.
 Call ext.
 6072 with questions concerning the campus network, internet connections, and the College telephone system.
 For more information, visit IT Services.

 Mail: Resident students attending Lebanon Valley College will have an on-campus mailbox.
 The student mailboxes are located in the lobby of each residence hall.
-The student's room key will open their mailbox with the exception of Vickroy Hall.
-Students living in Vickroy Hall will receive a mailbox combination number from the Office of Residential Life.
 Mail is delivered Monday through Friday.

 Packages: Students will receive an email notification if they receive a package.
-Packages sent by US mail or UPS can be received at the Mund College Center.
-FedEx packages can be received from the mailroom located on the lower level of the Humanities Building.
+All packages can be received from the mailroom located on the lower level of the Humanities Building.

 Public Safety/Parking: Public safety personnel are on duty seven days a week and provide service related to traffic and parking control, campus and residence hall patrols, escort assistance, lost items, and prevention programs.
 Questions related to safety and parking concerns should be directed to the office by calling ext.
 6111 or visiting the office at 148 N. College Avenue.
 For more information, visit Public Safety.